 If the technical content of the tender is complex, the contracting authority may hold an information meeting and/or site visit.
 This meeting must be announced in the tender dossier and must take place no later than 21 days before the expiry of the deadline for submission of tenders.
 All costs of attending such a meeting must be met by the tenderers.
 Individual visits by companies during the tender period cannot be organised by the contracting authority taking into account transparency and equal treatment of the tenderers.
 Although they are not compulsory, these information meetings are encouraged since they have proven to be an efficient way to clarify many questions related to the tender dossier.
-Any presentation/documentation to be delivered in the information session, as well as the outcome and the minutes, must also be uploaded at least on the website of DG International Cooperation and Development where the call was published.
+Any presentation/documentation to be delivered in the information session, as well as the outcome and the minutes, must also be shared with all shortlisted candidates.